 Do you have “monkey brain”?
-Try journaling and what to write will come to you naturally if you commit to practice.
+Try journaling!
+What to write will come to you naturally if you commit to practice.

 Here you’ll learn the intuitive way to journaling that makes deciding what to write a breeze, and you’ll learn why the intuitive way of journaling is so much more powerful than dumping your thoughts onto a to-do list one by one.